 Each year, the Ministry offers the Commemorating Waitangi Day Fund which supports events that commemorate the signing of the Treaty of Waitangi, and promote nation and community building.
 The fund aims to encourage a wider mix of communities to take part in Waitangi Day events.
 Applications are generally called for during the middle of each year.
 Local government and community organisations can apply for grants, which in the past have ranged from $200 to $10,000, with the average being $3,000.

-The Treaty of Waitangi section includes material originally found on www.treatyofwaitangi.govt.nz, a site developed by the Treaty Information Unit in the State Services Commission.
-Material from that site is now combined with other topics on www.nzhistory.net.nz to provide a range of features about the Treaty of Waitangi and Waitangi Day.
+The Treaty of Waitangi section includes material originally published by the State Services Commission's Treaty Information Unit.
+Material from that website is now combined with other topics on NZHistory to provide a range of features about the Treaty of Waitangi and Waitangi Day.

 Te Tiriti - The Treaty of Waitangi on Te Ara – The Encyclopedia of New Zealand